Administrative Specialist II

 Examples of Work

-- Performs confidential or non-routine administrative duties.
+• Performs confidential or non-routine administrative duties.

-- Monitors budgets and coordinates budget preparation.
+• Monitors and coordinates budget preparations.

 Education and Experience